brighthive/data-resource-generator/README.md

 ### Storage Manager

-The storage manager is responsible for the storage and retrieval of the data resource schema from different sources depending on the deployment environment.
+The storage manager is responsible for the storage and retrieval of the data resource generation payload from different sources depending on the deployment environment.

 - **LOCAL** (Default) - Will store the data resource api schema on the local volume of the deployment.
 (If you require multiple instance of the same data resource API please use a cloud storage option ex.
 AWS S3) `export SCHEMA_STORAGE_TYPE=LOCAL`
 - **AWS S3** - Will store the data resource api schema within a define bucket and object. `export SCHEMA_STORAGE_TYPE=S3`